Table of Contents [TOC]

-- Causes Http Error 405 Get Not Supported?
+- What Causes Http Error 405 Not allowed?

-- Fix Http Error 405 Method Not Allowed?
+- Fix or Resolve Error 405 Method Not Allowed?

 - Check Your Server Configuration Settings